Estimation of a Likelihood Ratio Ordered Family of Distributions: Simulation study

-For a given sample size $n\in\N$, the sample $(X_1,Y_1),(X_2,Y_2),\ldots,(X_n,Y_n)$ is obtained as follows: Draw $X_1,X_2,\ldots,X_n$ uniformly from $\mathfrak{X}_o$ and sample independently each $Y_k$ from $Q_{X_k}$.
+For a given sample size $n\in\N$, the sample $(X_1,Y_1),(X_2,Y_2),\ldots,(X_n,Y_n)$ is obtained as follows: Draw $X_1,X_2,\ldots,X_n$ uniformly from $\mathfrak{X}_o$ and sample independently each $Y_k$ from~$Q_{X_k}$.
 This yields unique covariates $x_1<\cdots<x_\ell$ as well as unique responses $y_1 < \cdots < y_m$, for some $1\le \ell,m \le n$.

-For each such sample, we compute estimators of $(Q_{x_j})_{j=1}^\ell$ under likelihood ratio ordering constraint, as well as the usual stochastic ordering constraint.
+For each such sample, we compute estimates of $(Q_{x_j})_{j=1}^\ell$ under likelihood ratio order and usual stochastic order constraints.
 Using linear interpolation, we complete both families of estimates with covariates originally in $\{x_j\}_{j=1}^\ell$ to families of estimates with covariates in the full set $\mathfrak{X}_o$, see Lemma~\ref{Lem:Lin.interpolation.lr}.
 We therefore obtain estimates $(\hat{Q}_{x})_{x\in\mathfrak{X}_o}$ and $(\check{Q}_{x})_{x\in\mathfrak{X}_o}$ under likelihood ratio order and usual stochastic order constraint, respectively.
 The corresponding families of cumulative distribution functions are written $(\hat{G}_x)_{x\in\mathfrak{X}_o}$ and $(\check{G}_x)_{x\in\mathfrak{X}_o}$, whereas the truth is denoted by $(G_x)_{x\in\mathfrak{X}_o}$.
 Although the performance of the empirical distribution is worse than those of the two order constrained estimators, it is still useful to study its behaviour, for instance to better understand boundary effects.
 The family of empirical cumulative distribution functions will be written $(\hat{\mathbb{G}}_x)_{x\in\mathfrak{X}_o}$.